milesfrain/configs/README.md

 ./base_setup.sh
 ```

-You may need to manually change the deault shell to `zsh` by running:
+You may need to manually change the deault shell to `zsh` by running the following, and logging out and in:
 ```
 chsh -s $(which zsh)
 ```